6 Common Budgeting Methods to Know Where Your Money Goes

 While you don’t need anything fancy or complicated to run your budget each month — a pen and paper will work — there are several digital budgeting tools out there to help you keep track of expenses.
 This is often what budget-haters despise the most: the time-consuming effort it takes to track.

 But if you are looking for something you can keep at your fingertips, then apps such as YNAB (You Need a Budget) are a great option for digital budgeting.
-Not only can you easily track your expenses on a daily basis, but you input your financial goals too, and you’ll see the progress towards each one.
+Not only can you easily track your expenses daily, but you input your financial goals too, and you’ll see the progress towards each one.
 YNAB syncs with your bank account for easy tracking too.

 Mint.com is another popular app choice and is highly-rated like the YNAB app.
 Some people prefer this app because it’s free to use and the bill tracker is super helpful too.
 Plus you receive tons of budgeting advice personalized to your financial goals.